Harold Luhnow: Early political activism

 During the 1930s, Luhnow became an active opponent of Kansas City's Pendergast political machine, and was exposed to libertarian thought through fellow reformer Loren Miller.
 Miller introduced Luhnow to intellectual heavyweights and public figures who shared the businessmen's hostility to machine politics.
 Luhnow began reading F.A.
 Hayek's influential book The Road to Serfdom and developed into a classical liberal.
 As his familiarity with and commitment to liberal economic ideas grew, Luhnow began using more and more of his influence over his uncle's charitable fund to give sizable contributions to libertarian and conservative causes.

 The William Volker Fund

 When William Volker died in 1947, his will added $15 million of his assets to the already sizable William Volker Charities Fund.
 Luhnow took primary control of the trust.
-He also took control the William Volker & Co.
+He also took control of William Volker & Co.
 In 1952, Luhnow moved the headquarters of the fund and the company to Burlingame, California.